 I find my greatest joy in life is helping moms succeed in breastfeeding and reach their goals that they have set for themselves.
 This is truly my calling in life.
-I feel honored to serve you, as a breastfeeding expert in Houston, Texas.
+I feel honored to serve you, as a breastfeeding expert in New York, NY.

 Mission: To create an excellent, loving, nurturing and compassionate environment while developing a personalized plan to help make breastfeeding a successful and satisfying experience for every mother.

 Vision: Breastfeeding With Love intends to set the highest standard of quality care providing respectful Lactation Services to help meet any challenges a mother faces in the best possible environment.

 Bachelor Degree of Science in Maternal and Child Health/Lactation

 The Major of Maternal and Child Health/ Lactation provides an evidence-based program for the lactation professional.
 Graduates of this program are qualified to professionally counsel expectant mothers and mothers of young infants about best practices for the care and feeding of their young infant, and also qualify to provide instruction for and/or make presentations to the medical profession (especially in a hospital setting), and community, governmental, and non-profit agencies.
 Additionally, completion of this degree program requires that one complete of clinical hours under the guidance of an Internationally Board Certified Lactation Consultant, which I did in a hospital setting as well as attend five specified seminars provided by the Healthy Children Program.
 These seminars are approved by the American Council on Education for a recommendation of the award of college credit.
 I have successfully completed this program.